2manytims/hello-world/README.md

 # hello-world
-Thi is my first attempt at GitHub.
+This is my first attempt at GitHub.
 Wish me luck!